virtualmin/virtualmin.com/content/docs/Development/API Programs/restore-config-revision.md

 This command restores configuration files from the Git repository under `/etc/.git`.
 The required `--target` flag controls where files are written.
-If the target is a normal directory, Virtualmin creates date-stamped subdirectories so you can inspect or compare multiple revisions without overwriting live configuration files.
+If the target is `/etc`, restore will happen directly into the live working tree.
+That is often the most useful mode when `/etc` is clean and committed, because you can move to an older revision, test or inspect it, and then restore the newer revision again while keeping the benefits of revision control.

 {{< alert warning exclamation "" "This command was previously named `restore-config-backups`.
 If you see the older name in changelog entries or examples, use `restore-config-revision` instead." >}}

-If the target is `/etc`, the selected files are restored directly to the live system.
-This is useful for rolling a module or file back to an earlier state, but it should be used carefully because it overwrites the current files.
+If the target is any other directory, files are written into date-stamped subdirectories instead.
+This is mainly useful when you want exported copies outside the live tree, or when you need to inspect revisions on a system where `/etc` is not clean.

 Use `--module` to limit the restore to a single Webmin module.
 When a module is selected, each `--file` value is treated as relative to that module directory.